Shekharkram/Netflix-Viewer-Ratings-Data-Analysis-Cleaning-and-Preprocessing-for-Movie-Recommendations/README.md

 ## Overview
 This project focuses on cleaning and preparing a Netflix viewers' rating dataset to enhance its accuracy, consistency, and usability for movie recommendation systems.

+## Objective
+The primary objective of this project was to clean and preprocess the Netflix viewer ratings dataset to ensure its readiness for building a movie recommendation system.
+This involved handling missing values, removing irrelevant data, addressing outliers, and categorizing relevant features for efficient analysis.

 ## Dataset Exploration Summary
 - The dataset consists of 9,827 rows and 9 columns.
 - Initially, the dataset has no missing values or duplicates, making it relatively clean.